abo7mid/VS-Code/README.md

 # WEB DEVELOPMENT COURSE BY CODINGDOJO

-This is a for submitting the assignments
+This is for submitting the assignments